 The 3rd party lowdown

 The tool itself felt a little more polished than Memberspace and a little easier to set up and did not break one of my pages.
-However, I read comments from other people on a Squarespace forum I attend who had huge technical issues with GoPaywall and considered it subpar from a developer's point of view.
-At just under $10 per month for unlimited users GoyPaywall is pretty competitive.
+However, I read comments from other people on a Squarespace forum I attend who had huge technical issues with GoPaywall.
+At just under $20 per month for unlimited users this provider is pretty competitive.
 My main beef with them though?
 Lack of transparency.
 There is no information on their company or the people behind them.
 Their customer service took two days to reply to my emails and their response came from a gmail address.
 I actually think this is just a one-man show run out of someone's garage.
-Nothing wrong with that of course if you are Steve Jobs, and I could also be totally wrong with this assessment.
-But to me all of this felt a little shady and uncertain.
+I could of course be totally wrong with this impression but to me all of this felt a little shady and uncertain.
 If I am about to embed someone else’s code and service into my process and website then I want some assurance that they are a solid and respectable company that will stick around for a while.

 Other tools I looked at